jhumelsine/jhumelsine.github.io/_posts/2023-09-29-adapter-design-pattern.md

 Regardless of the technique, Adapter allows two classes to communicate when they are not designed to communicate.
 In our scenario, the `Client` ultimately wants to access `Service`, but `Service` doesn’t fit in the `Client`/`Target` ecosystem.
 Adapters are translators.
 They translate the nomenclature of the `Client` with the nomenclature of the `Service`.

+Implementations for both Adapters can be found at [Complete Demo Code](#complete-demo-code).

 ### Object Adapter
 The Object Adapter is based upon composition and delegation.
 Here are the basic elements:
 * `Target` is the interface contract.
 It declares `request()`.